grasipacheco/grasipacheco/README.md

 ![giphy](https://github.com/grasipacheco/grasipacheco/assets/48388613/986bf49d-66ef-4062-a765-1c3b54034809)

 I am currently learning the basic of web development at neuefische as a career change.
-I spend most of my time around practicing box, yoga, dancing forro, being a volunteer teacher at ReDi School, cooking with my friends and coding ⚡
+I spend most of my time around practicing boxe, yoga, dancing forro, being a volunteer teacher at ReDi School, cooking with my friends and coding ⚡

 -   Fun fact: I decided to live with the person I am living with at the moment based on a five-minute conversation